foureyes/csci-ua.0101-spring2016-004/slides/27/abstract-classes-interfaces.markdown

 If you implement the comparable interface, your object can be sorted if it's in an <code>Array</code> using <code>Arrays.sort()</code>.

 <pre><code data-trim contenteditable>
-public class MyClass implements Comparable<MyClass> {
+public class MyClass implements Comparable&lt;MyClass&gt; {
 	public int compareTo(MyClass other) {
 		// return negative int if this is less than other
 		// return zero if this is equal to other